Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Introduction

 \section{Introduction}

-Neuromorphic computing (`NMC') hardware is increasingly available and can be implemented at near brain-like scales \cite{kudithipudi2025neuromorphic}.
+Neuromorphic computing (`NMC') approaches to computation have been proposed for many years \cite{mead1988silicon, mead2002neuromorphic, von2012computer}, and today NMC hardware is increasingly available and can be implemented at scales approaching $10^9$ neurons in silicon \cite{kudithipudi2025neuromorphic}, although still these systems remain far from the brain's complexity \cite{wang2025neuromorphic}.
 One implication of the success of implementing large-scale NMC systems is that it is increasingly evident that the biggest challenge facing the neuromorphic field, at least in the near-term, is the identification of which applications are well suited for its use.
-While scalable NMC platforms originally targeted large-scale brain simulations \cite{merolla2014million, furber2012build}, the growing need for low-power solutions at both the edge and in high-performance computing systems has increased interest in NMC to address energy challenges in computation broadly.
+While scalable NMC platforms were originally motivated, in part, by large-scale brain simulations \cite{merolla2014million, furber2012build, ananthanarayanan2009cat, modha2010network}, the growing need for low-power solutions at both the edge and in high-performance computing systems has increased interest in NMC to address energy challenges in computation broadly.

 Key to their value proposition is that today's digital NMC systems are generically programmable---aside from some constraints of fan-in/fan-out, these systems can implement arbitrary computational graphs.
 Conceptually, this compatibility includes any algorithm that can be formulated as a threshold gate (TG) circuit, artificial neural network (ANNs), or any other more complex ensemble of neurons.
 As the ability to implement TGs confers Turing completeness \cite{hopcroft1969formal}, and ANNs confer universal function approximation \cite{hornik1989multilayer}, we can deduce that NMC is both universal in terms of algorithm compatibility and its ability to approximate functions.